 A 95% chance of achieving your goals!?

-Mastermind groups are fantastic vehicles for driving better results for your endeavors.
+Mastermind groups, roundtables, circles, tribes, peer coaching groups, etc. are fantastic vehicles for driving better results for your endeavors.
 Whether you’re hoping to lose weight, build a 7-figure business or to be a better mom, there’s a mastermind group for you.

 However, as someone who runs multiple groups, and has coached many others, I’ve found there are a few essential pieces that need to be in place for running a better mastermind group.